Webinar of the Month

 The monthly featured webinar—chosen from our Mare, Stallion, Foal, and Assisted Reproductive Technique sections—showcases the cutting-edge research, practical techniques, and clinical insights that define excellence in equine reproductive science.

-Webinar-of-the-Month Committee chair: Angus McKinnon, MSc, DACT, DipVetMed, DABVP
+Webinar-of-the-Month Committee chair: Angus McKinnon, BVSc, MSc, DACT, DipVetMed, DABVP

 Not an ISER Member Yet?